Fall; or, Dodge in Hell: Plot summary

-Egdod is usurped by El -- a terminally ill, and mentally ill, billionaire, who is funding the computing process.
+Egdod is usurped by El, a terminally and mentally ill billionaire, who is funding the computing process.
 El believes that Dodge not only lacked imagination when constructing the virtual world, but that he also consumes a disproportionate amount of computing power.
-El conquers the world, isolates Dodge (with the power of his mind, aided by augmention by his private data centers).
+El conquers the virtual world, isolates Dodge (with the power of his mind, aided by augmentation by his private data centers).
 El subjugates the (virtual) population with a religion centered upon worship of him.
 Sophia (after being murdered by El) enters this virtual world, to assist Dodge in disrupting El's power.
-She -- and several other characters -- embark on an epic quest.
+She, and several other characters, embark on an epic quest.
 Stephenson, in narrating this, is able to describe many aspects of this medieval fantasy world, and of the beliefs that El has instilled amongst its peoples.
 In the end Dodge and El have one final confrontation to determine whose vision for this virtual world prevails.

 Philosophical and scientific content and influences

 When attempting to explain why the virtual world created by connectomes of brain scans resembles the physical world so much, character Corvallis Kawasaki cites a claim by philosopher Immanuel Kant that the human mind cannot make sense of anything without a space-time lattice.

-Stephenson indicates Fall is indebted to David Deutsch's The Fabric of Reality, as well as John Milton's Paradise Lost.
+Stephenson indicates Fall is indebted to David Deutsch's 1997 book The Fabric of Reality, as well as John Milton's 17th century poem Paradise Lost.

 Fall and Reamde are set in the same fictional universe as Cryptonomicon and The Baroque Cycle.
 Fall refers to the historical figures of Lawrence Waterhouse and Rudolf von Hacklheber from Cryptonomicon, and Enoch Root makes an appearance in the story.